-Medical Massage Therapy Overview
+Opportunities in Medical Massage Therapy and Therapeutic Massage

-A results-oriented therapy, medical massage works toward resolving specific conditions that a physician has diagnosed in a patient.
-More a style than a set of techniques, medical massage therapy employs a variety of modalities and procedures to treat the particular areas of a patient's body suffering from injury or pain.
+More a style than a set of techniques, medical massage therapy employs a variety of modalities and procedures to treat the particular areas of a patient’s body suffering from injury or pain.
 Working hand-in-hand with physicians, medical massage therapists aim to achieve the best possible health outcomes for the patient.

 Medical massage therapists combine their medical massage training, experience and tuition to evaluate a patient’s medical condition and decide on a path for treatment.
 The outcome-based nature of the therapy means that medical massage therapists focus on the particular injury or source of pain and apply specific treatments to help relieve the patient’s condition.